itssamuelrowe/binarystars/content/packages/understanding-packages.md

 Packages are organized in a hierarchical fashion.
 When you want to use a class from a different package, you need to import it.

-So far in this course, all the classes you created were stored in the default package.
+So far in this book, all the classes you created were stored in the default package.
 Which means you had to provide a unique name for each class to avoid name conflicts.
 Without packages you would soon run out of relevant, convenient and descriptive names for your classes.